GSA/catalog.data.gov/README.md

 ## SAML2

-To enable the ckanext-saml2 extension, run the environment with `make up-saml2` and then access to https://localhost:8443/dataset
+To enable the ckanext-saml2 extension, run the environment with `make clean build-saml2 up` and then access to https://localhost:8443/dataset

 ## CI